 Field Experience Course Information

-All students must attend a mandatory orientation meeting in April for students intending to start their licensure program in the Fall semester.
+All students must attend the orientation meeting in April for students intending to start their licensure program in the Fall semester.
 Students will receive information on courses and a checklist required for registration in EDUC 362 Teaching Experience I.

 Note: There are two field experiences in the licensure program.
 In the Fall, students follow one class for the whole semester (pre student teaching) and in the Spring, they are at the school for the whole day (student teaching).

-Students must pass the required two tests of the New Mexico Teacher Assessments: New Mexico Assessment of Teacher Competency and the appropriate content specialty test found under the New Mexico Content Knowledge Assessments.
+Students must pass the required two tests, NES Assessment of Professional Knowledge: Secondary and the appropriate content specialty test found under the NES Secondary Assessments.
 Complete the application for a teacher license from the Public Education Department from their website: http://www.ped.state.nm.us/licensure/.